Skip Top Navigation Bar

 Then for each one there are more detailed sub-objectives.
 For example, the first one has

-• Manipulate date, time, duration, period, instant and time-zone objects using Date-Time API
+• Manipulate date, time, duration, period, instant and time-zone objects including daylight saving time using Date-Time API.

 Your study materials will give your more details on what you specifically need to know.
 They will also teach you what you need to learn, point out tricks and practice questions.
 You should also write lots of code.
 It's like math; you learn better by doing as you learn!

-If you subscribe to Oracle University, there is a 24 hour video class.
-If not, there are two books: Wiley's Sybex imprint (disclosure: I wrote this) and Pearson/Oracle Press.
+If you subscribe to Oracle University, there is a 40+ hour video class.
+If not, there are two books: Wiley's Sybex imprint (disclosure: I wrote this) and Enthuware's three part series.

 Regardless of which option you chose to study, I recommend the Enthuware mock exams.
 They are only $10 and you get 20 mock exams!
 Excellent practice after you study to get ready.
 The OCP forum at CodeRanch is also a great place to ask questions as you prepare for your certification.